 Christmas on Main Street

 Each year, the SDPPA hosts a community Christmas event on the first Saturday in December.
 Traditionally, this has been held in John Scott Park, but it has recently morphed into a whole of Main Street event.
 The SDPPA works with the Samford Chamber of Commerce, local community groups and businesses to light up the street and provide entertainment and activities for the whole family.
-Keep up to date through The Village Pump.
+Keep up to date through The Village Pump and by viewing the Christmas on Main Street page.